eagle13gy/dicom_contour/README.md

 ![alt text](https://github.com/eagle13gy/dicom_contour/blob/master/batch_res.png)

 ### cnn_train_keras.py:
-Train on a pseudo CNN with output size same as input size.
+Train on a dummy CNN (one conv, one deconv layer) with output size same as input size.
 Use parsing_data to load the dicoms and contours here, random shuffle can be enabled by Keras model.fit